-- 1. When evaluating the measured or calculated camber or deflection of a pretensioned, prestressed concrete beam, one must view the net response as the small difference of several large components. - 2.
-The actual support conditions of a beam through all phases of construction (including storage) must be considered when calculating beam response and comparing it to the actual response.
-Storage support conditions can dramatically affect camber.
-Specific support guidance should be given to fabricators. - 3.
+- When evaluating the measured or calculated camber or deflection of a pretensioned, prestressed concrete beam, one must view the net response as the small difference of several large components. - 2.
+The actual support conditions of a beam through all phases of construction (including storage) must be

+- considered when calculating beam response and comparing it to the actual response. - 3.
 The concrete strengths measured using cylinders stored in saturated lime water generally overestimate the actual concrete strength in a beam and should not be relied on for deformation predictions. - 4.
-The AASHTO formula for predicting the elastic modulus of concrete should not be used for predicting deflections with high strength concrete (for greater than 9000 psi).
+The AASHTO formula for predicting the elastic modulus of concrete should not be used for high strength concrete (f_c' greater than 9000 psi).
 The formula proposed in Sec.
 4.3.2 can be used for high strength concrete made with limestone aggregate. - 5.
 Thermal gradients are nearly linear in a noncomposite beam, and highly nonlinear in a composite beam. - 6.
-On a sunny day, thermal cambers of approximately 0.25 in. should be expected to occur in long span Type IV, pretensioned beams with an uncovered composite concrete slab. - 7.
+On a sunny day, thermal cambers of approximately 0.25 in. should be expected to occur in long span Type IV, pretensioned beams with an uncovered concrete slab. - 7.
 The camber of a pretensioned beam is very sensitive to the age and strength of concrete at release.
 This was shown both in Sec.
 4.5.3, when comparing the actual responses of the H-series beams to each other, and in Sec.
-6.4.3 where the sensitivity study analytically examined the effect of age at release. - 8.
-Elastic cambers and deflections can be accurately predicted using moment area equations, if known concrete strengths are used. - 9.
-Initial elastic camber of a beam made with low-relaxation strand can be predicted more accurately if 0.92 is used for the ratio of prestressing force immediately after release to the initial force.
-As recommended in the 1985 Interim Revision to the AASHTO Specifications rather than the previously used value of 0.9 which is more appropriate for stress-relieved strand.

-- 10. The actual time dependent beam camber can be accurately predicted using the proposed multipliers of Sec.
+6.4.3 where the sensitivity study analytically examined the effect of age at release.

+- 8. Elastic cambers and deflections can be accurately predicted using moment area equations, if known concrete strengths are used. - 9.
+Initial elastic camber of a beam made with low-relaxation strand can be predicted more accurately, if 0.92 is used for the ratio of prestressing force immediately after release to the initial force, rather than the value of 0.9 which is recommended in the AASHTO specifications and the PCI Design Handbook. - 10.
+The actual time dependent beam camber can be accurately predicted using the proposed multipliers of Sec.
 5.6 which were obtained using a substantially modified version of analytical techniques found in the literature. - 11.
 The time dependent camber or deflection of a beam is extremely affected by the following variables: concrete age-strength gain characteristics; the concrete creep coefficient; the relative humidity; the age of concrete at release; and the construction schedule. - 12.
-The difference in camber between a replacement beam (for a rejected beam) and the adjacent beams in the bridge can be substantially reduced by storing the replacement beam on a shortened span. - 13.
-Field substitution of low-relaxation strand for stress-relieved strand without modifying the design increases the time dependent beam camber by a significant amount.
-Since low-relaxation strand meets all specification requirements for stress-relieved strand, such substitution is possible without designer approval. - 14.
+The difference in camber between a replacement beam

+(for a rejected beam) and the adjacent beams in the

+- bridge can be substantially reduced by storing the replacement beam on a shortened span. - 13.
+Substituting low-relaxation strand for stressedrelieved strand without modifying the design increases the time dependent beam camber by a significant amount. - 14.
 Based on the results of the sensitivity investigation presented in Sec.
-6.4.8, one could expect that the maximum camber of a long span (128 ft) Type IV beam can range from 2 to 6 in.
+6.4.8, one could expect that the maximum camber of a long span Type IV beam can range from 2 to 6 in.
 The camber at the end of the service life can range from -0.75 to +2.0 in.